Designing for Gen Z

 Younger audiences aren’t interested in sifting through different kinds of content.
 Video content is more straightforward for them to navigate, and they tend to absorb it quicker than reading.

 When creating a video for Gen Z, there are a few essential must-haves:

 - Creative, short-form video is the way to get Gen Z to love your brand—but attention spans are short.
 Use catchy, hyper-relevant content to grab the user’s attention within the first 3 seconds or risk losing it altogether.

 - Use content that can be consumed with the sound-off by employing captions and visual storytelling.
-This is a recommendation for all users, although it is also best practice in regards to accessibility.
+This is a recommendation for all users, although it is also best practice in regard to accessibility.
 Reconsider the use of any content where sound is a must.

 - Consider the video’s platform when you create video content.
 When designing for Gen Z, this means using vertical video fit for Instagram reels, Tik Tok, and Snapchat.

 Gen Z values authenticity in the brands they love, and they infuse it into their feeds as well.
 Gen Zers are conscious of their “personal brand”—the aesthetic representing their personality and interests.
 Thanks to the accessibility of digital video tools, Everyone is a content creator, and they use these digital tools to curate how the world sees them.

 Questions to ask when considering your Gen Z audience’s desire to be real: